Dyalog/Selenium/README.md

 options, select "Help" and "About Chrome".
 If that version is not included, [download the file chromedriver.exe](https://chromedriver.chromium.org/downloads) and put it into a folder within that structure.)

+### M1 compatibility

+chromedriver is also available in a M1 edition.
+This is currently (18.2) not needed, as the Dyalog process on M1 machines runs with Rosetta and can't access the M1 environment.(Don't misunderstand: it works fine on M1!)

 ### Configuration (settings.json)

 The file settings.json holds the configuration of drivers and spexcifies associated details such as location of required files.
 It has the following mandatory components: